-44.(1) If the right to assignment of taxable property is purchased by the First Nation under subsection 38(3), the tax administrator may, during the redemption period, sell the assignment of the taxable property to any person for not less than the upset price and the purchaser is thereafter considered the bidder under this Part.

-(2) A sale under subsection (1) does not affect the period for or the right of redemption by the debtor as provided in this Law.
+- (1) If the right to assignment of taxable property is purchased by Kanaka under subsection 37(3), the tax administrator may, during the redemption period, sell the assignment of the taxable property to any person for not less than the upset price and the purchaser is thereafter considered the bidder under this Part. - (2) A sale under subsection (1) does not affect the period for or the right of redemption by the debtor as provided in this Law.